Jones Lake State Park: Recreation

 Jones Lake is open to recreational fishing and boating.
 All boats must be under 10 hp.
 Canoes and paddleboats are available to rent at the boathouse Memorial Day through Labor Day.
 The waters of the lake have a high acidity level due to the amount of vegetation that is decomposing and the buildup peat on the lake bottom.
 The acid levels have limited the numbers of fish that inhabit Jones Lake and recreation fishing is in turn limited.
 Yellow perch, chain pickerel, and catfish can be caught from the shore, pier and boats.

-Bay Lake Trail is a five-mile (8.05 km) hiking trail around Jones Lake.
+Bay Lake Trail is a four-mile (8.05 km) hiking trail around Jones Lake.
 It passes through the forests that surround the lake.
 Side trails lead to the lake where visitors can observe pond cypress trees that are covered in Spanish moss.
 Bay Lake Trail begins at the picnic area and ends at the campground.
 A one-mile (0.6 km) nature trail, the Cedar Loop Trail, passes through the bay forest and over a sand ridge.

 Swimming and picnicking are the two most popular recreational activities at Jones Lake State Park.
 The large picnic area is near the swimming beach.
-There are 50 picnic tables, eight grills and a large pavilion.
-The beach is open Memorial Day through Labor Day.
+There are picnic tables, grills and a large pavilion.
+The beach is open year round.

-Nearby state parks

-The following state parks are within 30 mi of Jones Lake State Park: